garethjohnsdesign/greenwichcomedyfestival.co.uk/info.md

 title: Info
 position: 5
 general:
-- title: Food and Drink
-  text: |-
-    Arrive early to get into the comedy spirit at our bars and scrumptious street-food stalls.

-    Details on this year’s delicious traders will be announced soon but rest assured, there’ll be something to suit every possible palette!
-- title: Refill Not Landfill
-  text: We are proud to be using a reusable cup scheme across our bars - a £1 deposit
-    will get you a ‘green’ cup that you can replace for a clean cup and then get your £1 back at the end of the night when you return the cup.
-- title: Festival Timings
-  text: "Weds 12 September: 6pm - 10.30pm  \nThurs 13 September: 6pm - 10.30pm  \nFri
-    14 September: 6pm - 10.30pm  \nSat 15 September: 1pm - 11.00pm  \nSun 16 September:
-    12:30pm - 10.30pm\n\nPlease check your tickets for your show start times, the multi-bill shows last approximately 2.5 hours with intervals."
 - title: FAQ’s
   text: |-
     You must have a valid ticket to gain entry to the festival site.
 Tickets can be purchased online in advance or at the on site Box Office on the evening of the show, subject to availability.